-The importance of education cannot be overstated; as a great equalizer and a foundation for the future of any develop- ing country.
-The world has moved on to a knowledge-based economy and without the right skills and training, indiscriminately accessible to all, it will be a di cult road ahead for Pakistan.
+The importance of education cannot be overstated; as a great equalizer and a foundation for the future of any developing country.
+The world has moved on to a knowledge-based economy and without the right skills and training, indiscriminately accessible to all, it will be a difficult road ahead for Pakistan.
 Pakistan started o with a fairly good education system coming out of colonial rule.
-Of course, the goal of education then was different, as one colonial ruler said, “the purpose of the Indian education system is to produce clerks”.
-Still, we saw brilliant minds emerge, educators like Sir Syed Ahmed Khan, who took education by the helm.

 Free and Compulsory Education

 Article 25(a) of the Constitution codified into law, that the state was responsible for providing free and compulsory education: “The State shall provide free and compulsory education to all children of the age of veto sixteen years in such manner as may be determined by law.”
 Yet, we still see that a significant portion of the population is still out of school; it is a collective failure of the nation.

 Free and fair education laws need to be followed up by a strong political and bureaucratic will.
 In India, Kerala achieved 100% literacy because of the presence of will to take actions.
 In January 2016, Kerala became the first Indian state to achieve 100% literacy rate through its education programme “Athulyam”.